saluminati/film-locations-front-end/README.md

 1) run the app

-> please change API_URL in the App.js file line number 5 to your API URL
+> please change API_URL in the App.js file line number 5 with your API URL
 ```
 $ npm start
 ```